Why invest in Port Stephens

 - A significant defence and aviation hub leading the way in aerospace research and development.

 - A robust global manufacturing sector located at Tomago in the south, alongside Heatherbrae, a major commercial bulky goods precinct.

 - A major regional visitor destination in NSW attracting on average 1.3 million visitors per year.

 - A buoyant residential and non-residential construction market.

 - A vibrant business community with key commercial centres at Raymond Terrace, Nelson Bay and Salamander Bay.

 - A quality lifestyle offering including the bushland suburbs of Medowie, Seaham, Bobs Farm and Salt Ash; and sublime coastal locations on the Tomaree Peninsula and the Tilligerry Peninsula.

 The diverse range of functions undertaken by the Economic Development Unit of Council includes marketing the area as a business location and monitoring the local economy.
-Inherent within this is facilitating the delivery of business services, working to support the attraction of new businesses, and working in collaboration with tourism (link to tourism landing page) and Destination Port Stephens to provide quality attractions, events and services in the area.
+Inherent within this is facilitating the delivery of business services, working to support the attraction of new businesses, and working in collaboration with tourism and Destination Port Stephens to provide quality attractions, events and services in the area.